Museum lighting design

 Our museum lighting design is:

-- aesthetically restrained,
+- aesthetically restrained

-- functionally necessary,
+- functionally necessary

-- economically thought out – and supported by attitude and experience.
+- supported by attitude and experience

 Bauhaus Museum Weimar